xwmx/nb/README.md

   --clear-history  Clear the `nb` shell history.

 Description:
   Start the `nb` interactive shell.
-Type 'exit' to exit.
+Type "exit" to exit.

   `nb shell` recognizes all `nb` subcommands and options, providing a streamlined, distraction-free approach for working with `nb`.